Golumpki (Gołąbki, Stuffed Cabbage)

 - Once cabbage is cooled, remove the leafs from the cabbage head.
 Take a paring knife and cut the lower portion of the "vein" from the leaf.
 This vein is very tough and needs to be removed.
 It will make it much easier to roll the meat mixture in the cabbage leaf.
 Continue to do this until you remove as many leaves from the cabbage as you can.

-- In a large mixing bowl combine ground chuck, sausage, crumbled bacon, chopped onion, egg, rice, bread crumbs and finally add the salt and pepper.
+- In a large mixing bowl combine ground chuck, sausage, chopped onion, egg, rice, bread crumbs and finally add the salt and pepper.
 Make certain to thoroughly combine the ingredients together.
 The "meat" mixture will be a similar consistency to meatloaf.
 It should be nice and moist.
 If it seems dry, add an additional egg.

 - Lay a cabbage leaf down on a flat surface thus allowing you to roll it easier.
 Take some of the meat mixture and form into a large meatball.
 You may make these as large or as small as you prefer therefore choose the size of your preference.
 Place the meatball in the center of the cabbage leaf.
 Wrap the cabbage leaf around the meat mixture (see video above).